Homeomorphistic/risk-tolerance/the-bond-book/ch_6_treasuries.md

 # TIPS vs coupons
 It's hard to compare them, because you don't know the inflation rate, for which face value of TIPS will be increased.
-It is impossible to decide whos yield will be higher, it's only possible to say that TIPS will parallel the inflation rate.
+It is impossible to decide whose yield will be higher, it's only possible to say that TIPS will parallel the inflation rate.

 # TreasuryDirect